 LGBTQ visitors find plenty of fun things to do in Asheville.
 What could be better?
 Enjoy the great outdoors of the Blue Ridge Mountains during the day, and return to downtown Asheville for an evening of fine food and drinks.
 If you are not into hiking or driving the scenic Blue Ridge Parkway, there are plenty of options for shopping and museums.
 And don't forget Biltmore!
 Here are some ideas for you:

 - THE BIGGIE!
-Blue Ridge Pride Festival on October 3, 2015: Join the fun in Downtown Asheville in Pack Square Park, 12-7 PM.
+Blue Ridge Pride Festival in October 2016: Join the fun in Downtown Asheville in Pack Square Park, 12-7 PM.
 The Main Stage will feature the hilarious, the zany, and the truly talented entertainers.
 The Kids Area will offer children and families a non-alcoholic area to enjoy children's entertainment, craft activities, games, bounce houses, and a stage.
 Check out the 120 for-profit and non-profit vendors who will do their best to feed, cloth, accessorize, entertain, or educate you.
 This year's festival is expected to be the biggest, most entertaining Blue Ridge Pride festival yet with over 12,000 of your friends and family in attendance!

 What to Do in Asheville?

 Resource: GayAshevilleNC.com - This is the go-to resource site for everything LGBTQ in Asheville and Western North Carolina.
 You will find a complete monthly calendar of meetings and events, listing and contact information for social and service organizations and listing of gay welcoming places of worship.
 YES (Your Equality Speaks) Gay Welcoming Businesses and Services are featured on the site.
 ENews and a monthly online magazine with local, state and national items of interest to the LGBTQ community are also included.
 Click here to visit their Web site